Treatment of mental disorders: Services

 Mental health services may be based in hospitals, clinics or the community.
 Often an individual may engage in different treatment modalities and use various mental health services.
 These may be under case management (sometimes referred to as "service coordination"), use inpatient or day treatment.
 Patients can utilize a psychosocial rehabilitation program or take part in an assertive community treatment program.
 Providing optimal treatments earlier in the course of a mental health disorder may prevent further relapses and ongoing disability.
 This has led to a new early intervention in psychosis service approach for psychosis Some approaches are based on a recovery model of mental disorder, and may focus on challenging stigma and social exclusion and creating empowerment and hope.

+Disparities in access to mental health treatment

 In America, half of people with severe symptoms of a mental health condition were found to have received no treatment in the prior 12 months.
 Fear of disclosure, rejection by friends, and ultimately discrimination are a few reasons why people with mental health conditions often don't seek help.

+Sociocultural factors also play a role in impacting access to mental health treatment services by population.
+Specifically, lower socioeconomic status groups exhibit higher unmet needs for mental health treatment.
+Moreover, socioeconomic status has been correlated with frequency of various types of treatment as well, with those of lower socioeconomic status being more frequently prescribed strictly medication rather than psychotherapy even in similar case circumstances.
+Differences in care rates by socioeconomic status persist despite controlling for other factors such as mental disorder base rate, thus reflecting a discrepancy of access rather than need.

+In addition to socioeconomic status, there are also gender disparities in the treatment of mental disorders.
+Women have been historically misdiagnosed with psychiatric disorders at higher rates, and are prescribed medication for anxiety and depression more frequently even when controlling for factors such as frequency of visits.
+Men also seek treatment for mental disorders at lower rates, despite similar need.

+There is also discrepancies in treatment of mental disorders by geographic region.
 The UK is moving towards paying mental health providers by the outcome results that their services achieve.
+For Depressive Disorders specifically, treatment rates in youth were higher in the Americas than in Europe and the West Pacific.
+However, within the Americas, treatment of Anxiety and Depressive Disorders was less common than treatment of other behavioral disorders such as ADHD, with an even more pronounced lack of treatment in lower income families.